thieu1995/EvoRBF/README.md

 >>> evorbf.__version__
 ```

-In this section, we will explore the usage of the EvoRBF model with the assistance of a dataset.
-While all the
+In this example below, we will use Whale Optimization Algorithm to optimize the Signma and Weights of hidden layer
-preprocessing steps mentioned below can be replicated using Scikit-Learn, we have implemented some utility functions
-to provide users with convenience and faster usage.
+in RBF network (WOA-RBF model) for Diabetes prediction problem.

 ```python
 import numpy as np